Balsdean

 Balsdean is a deserted hamlet in a remote downland valley east of Brighton, East Sussex, England, on record since about 1100.
 It was formerly a chapelry of the parish of Rottingdean, and its territory touched that of the mother parish only at a single point.
 Despite its remoteness, it falls within the boundaries of the city of Brighton and Hove.

+The valley of Balsdean is the most reliable migration stopover in Sussex of the rare Arctic and high mountain breeding wader the dotterel.
+The flinty fields are thought to resemble its mountain breeding grounds.

 History

 Bronze Age

 The nearby hill known as the Bostle is the site of a Bronze Age cemetery consisting of a group of three large Bronze Barrows, with other barrows located nearby.

 Roman

-Roman occupation of the neighbourhood have been recorded by two notable finds.
+Roman occupation of the neighbourhood has been recorded by two notable finds.
 In 1757 a Roman dagger was found in a tumulus at Balsdean.
 In 1798 a stoneware urn or jar was unearthed, containing upwards of a thousand Roman copper coins.
-Some were faintly plated, or washed, with silver, and they were so little injured that their relief remained perfectly sharp.
+Some were faintly plated, or washed, with silver, and they were so little damaged that their relief remained perfectly sharp.
 Therefore, they could not have been much, if at all, in circulation.
-They were of the time of Valerian, who reigned A.D.
-225, Gallienus, Claudius, Quintilius, Posthumus, Victorinus, Marius, and Tetricus.
+They were of the time of Valerian, who reigned AD 225, Gallienus, Claudius, Quintilius, Posthumus, Victorinus, Marius, and Tetricus.